 Two product categories which are in some ways similar are:

 - Collectibles & Antiques

 Etsy, and its much smaller competitors, also tend to have a community feel, although not quite to the extent of Reverb, Bandcamp and BrickLink mentioned above.
-These include ArtFire and Ruby Lane in the U.S., and notonthehighstreet and Folksy in the U.K.
+These include notonthehighstreet and Folksy in the UK, and ArtFire and Ruby Lane in the US.

 The release of Amazon Handmade in October 2015, for craftspeople to sell directly through Amazon, competes directly with Etsy, showing just how large this category is.

 Top online marketplaces by country and region